okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019/index.md

 To preserve cross-site functionality in light of upcoming updates to [Chrome](https://www.chromestatus.com/feature/5088147346030592), Okta has added the `SameSite=None` attribute to all relevant cookies. <!-- OKTA-229541 -->

-#### Inline Hooks is now GA in Preview
+#### Inline hooks is now GA in Preview

-[Inline Hooks](/docs/concepts/inline-hooks/) enable you to integrate your own custom functionality into Okta process flows.
+[Inline hooks](/docs/concepts/inline-hooks/) enable you to integrate your own custom functionality into Okta process flows.
 The framework to support them is now Generally Available (GA) in Preview. <!-- OKTA-241104 -->

 #### LinkedIn API V2 is now supported